MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 Virtual Network is a fundamental building block for establishing a private network on Azure.
 It allows communication between with Azure resources, internet connectivity, and integration with on-premises systems.
 Additionally, it includes built-in filtering capabilities to make sure that only expected, allowed, and safe traffic reaches the components within the network boundaries.

-This article assumes that as an architect you've reviewed [SE:06 Recommendations for networking and connectivity](/azure/architecture/guide/technology-choices/compute-decision-tree) and understand the key strategies behind the service-level guidance presented in this article.
-It also balances the approaches of all the [Azure Well-Architected Framework pillars](../pillars.md).
+This article assumes that as an architect you've reviewed [SE:06 Recommendations for networking and connectivity](/azure/architecture/guide/technology-choices/compute-decision-tree) and understand the key strategies.
+This article builds on those strategies and balances the approaches of all the [Azure Well-Architected Framework pillars](../pillars.md).

 > [!IMPORTANT]
 >